-The Bank has achieved readiness to transition the relevant portion of its IBOR exposure to RFRs and has in place detailed plans, processes and procedures to support the transition of the IBOR exposures prior to the its cessation.
+The Bank has achieved readiness to transition the relevant portion of its IBOR exposure to RFRs and has in place detailed plans, processes and procedures to support the transition of the IBOR exposures prior to its cessation.
 The Bank continues to communicate to the impacted customers with necessary information and price revision letters based on RFR effective 01 January 2022.
 Since 01 January 2022, RFR including SOFR are being used in the Bank's systems and for customer pricing.
-Further details are included in Note 33 of the financial statements.